DinoHub-SubT/basestation_gui_python/README.md

 ```

 # How to run
-If you want to simulate the darpa command post, run:
+(Optional) If you want to simulate the darpa command post, run:
 ```bash
 rosrun darpa_command_post CommandPostScoring.py
 ```